Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Experiments

 \subsection{Target Model}

-We take two state-of-the-art bokeh effect rendering methods (\ie, DMSHN \cite{dutta2021stacked} and PyNET \cite{ignatov2020rendering}) as the baseline for bokeh effect comparison.
-For attack task, we take ResNet50 \cite{he2016deep}, VGG \cite{simonyan2014very}, MobileNetV2 \cite{howard2017MobileNets}, and DenseNet \cite{huang2017densely} as the target model for adversarial attack.
-We also take other unrestricted attack methods as the baseline to compare the attack performance and image similarity.
-For potential downstream tasks, we aim to improve the performance of the state-of-the-art defocus deblurring method \cite{lee2021iterative}.
+We take four SOTA bokeh effect rendering methods (\ie, DMSHN \cite{dutta2021stacked}, PyNET \cite{ignatov2020rendering}, MPFNet \cite{wang2022self}, and BRViT \cite{nagasubramaniam2022bokeh}) as the baseline for bokeh effect comparison.
+The advantage of DMSHN is that the model is small enough to run on consumer-level phones (\eg, Qualcomm Snapdragon 855+ processor, Adreno 640 GPU and 8GB RAM) with several seconds for an image.
+Though the DMSHN model is small, our model is smaller, which is introduced in Sec.~\ref{exp:bokeh_effect}.
+To evaluate the influence of adversarial bokeh examples on CNNs, we take ResNet50, VGG, MobileNetV2, and DenseNet as the target model.
+For downstream tasks, we aim to improve the performance of the SOTA defocus deblurring method \cite{Lee_2021_CVPR} with the adversarial bokeh examples.